Losing Everything Due to Inadequate Auto Liability Coverage

 All states set minimum coverage levels for drivers, but if you are involved in a serious accident, minimal coverage may not get you off the hook for the full extent of damages.

-Your state's goal is to make the required insurance affordable, but in many cases the established minimum coverage is not adequate to cover the liability costs if you are found to be at fault in a costly accident.
+Your state's goal is to make the required insurance affordable.
+Still, in many cases, the established minimum coverage is not adequate to cover the liability costs if you are found to be at fault in a costly accident.

 This is important to consider as the cost of automobile claims has been rising rapidly during the past 10 years for a few reasons:

-More distracted driving has caused in increase in deadly accidents.
+More distracted driving has caused an increase in deadly accidents.

 The cost of medical care to treat injured people has skyrocketed.